 Size doesn't hurt.
 It's Western Europe's second-largest country (after France) in terms of area, and the world's third-largest exporter of wine, fruits and vegetables.

-But it's the incredible diversity of its people and passions that holds the key to understanding Spain's eternal appeal.
+But it's the incredible diversity of its people and passions that holds the key to understanding Spain's eternal appeal in the travel world.

 1. There are many Spains